How to Write a High-Converting Online Course Description

 The table of contents does not need to be a detailed list of content like you would find in the beginning of a book.
 What you want to write instead is an approximate list of the topics that your course will cover, and the order on which you will cover them.

-The list doesn't have to be too detailed, for example it does not need to have multiple levels of nesting or be too long.
+The list doesn't have to be too detailed, for example, it does not need to have multiple levels of nesting or be too long.

 The table of contents will be part of your course description, so you want to highlight the main things that your students expect to find in the course.

-The table of contents should be under the form of a bullet point list, which is easier to parse and read by the student.
+The table of contents should be in the form of a bullet point list, which is easier to parse and read by the student.
 Many of your students will not even read the rest of the description, they will focus only on the table of contents because it's visually easier to parse and skim through.

 Notice that there is a difference between a table of contents and the complete list of video lessons and all of their titles.